dapr/docs/daprdocs/content/en/contributing/daprbot.md

 ## label reference

-You can query issues created by the dapr-bot by using the `created-by/dapr-bot` label.
+You can query issues created by the dapr-bot by using the `created-by/dapr-bot` label ([query](https://github.com/search?q=org%3Adapr%20is%3Aissue%20label%3Acreated-by%2Fdapr-bot%20&type=issues)).

 | Label | Target | What does it do? | Repository |
 |-------|--------|------------------|------------|